Instagram Limits and Strategies 2020 [January]

 - Instagram like limits

-- Instagram comments limits
+- Instagram comments limit

-- How to ‘warm up’ new Instagram accounts.
+- How to ‘warm-up’ new Instagram accounts.

 Apart from the main themes, we’re also going to touch on Instagram automation and monetization.

 With that said, let’s get started with our first pointer.

 How many people can you follow on Instagram?

 We attempted to answer this question previously.
 Things haven’t changed much since but I believe we need a new approach when setting our following limit.